 Blueberries – animal studies showed that a diet rich in blueberries significantly improved the learning capacity of aging rats.
 OK … that’s promising.
 A study published in the Annals of Neurology found that a diet high in blueberries and strawberries was linked to a “slower mental decline in areas like memory and focus.

-Salmon and sardines – rich in omega-3 fatty acids, which has been linked to a lower risk of dementia, improved focus and memory.
+Salmon, mackerel, anchovies, herring, and sardines – rich in omega-3 fatty acids, which has been linked to a lower risk of dementia, improved focus, and memory.

-Avocados – a monounsaturated fat, which contributes to healthy blood flow, which our brains need so they’ll get plenty of oxygen.
+Healthy fats – Avocados, olive oil, nuts – monounsaturated fats that contribute to healthy blood flow, which our brains need so they’ll get plenty of oxygen.

 Dark chocolate – it has powerful antioxidant properties and contains several natural stimulants that enhance focus and concentration.